kurtn3x/CSGOExternal/README.md

 - https://github.com/XanOpiat/Python-CSGO-Cheat, learned from that cheat.
 A lot is C+P from there.
 - https://github.com/Snaacky/Diamond Glow is C+P from there.

-I don't recommend using this cheat on a toaster.
-Cheat has 10-20% CPU usage on a ryzen 5 2600.

 <ins> Is this undetected?
 Yes, it probably is.
 Don't use tools to convert this cheat to an .exe, let it run trough python. </ins>

 ****